Elopteryx/bean-mirror/README.md

 lower is not feasible (it would not make sense to create another library, which would not be any different from the existing ones).

+The project was inspired by [jOOR](https://github.com/jOOQ/jOOR).
+If you are using an older Java I suggest using that instead.

 Examples
 --------